rsolter/rsolter.github.io/_posts/2019-12-20-Daily_Bike_Forecast.md

 ![](/rblogging/2019/12/20/Prophet%20Forecast%203%20-%20Log-3.png)

-#### Model with Percipitation Regressor
+#### Model with precipitation Regressor

-In this attempt, we will add the daily percipitation data in as a regressor.
-Technically, we would want to actually use predictions of daily percipitation if we wanted to do an actual forecast, but this is just an illustrative example.
+In this attempt, we will add the daily precipitation data in as a regressor.
+Technically, we would want to actually use predictions of daily precipitation if we wanted to do an actual forecast, but this is just an illustrative example.

 Unfortunately, the addition of this data has not materially improved the